ETVRocks/Odin_Project/readme.md

 Hello Odin!
-This is a test repo made for testing out git with the terminal.
+This is a test repo made for testing out git with the terminal.git